EffectOrientedProgramming/book/Chapters/05_Monads.md

 2. Reduce redundant error-handling code by handling errors in a single place.

 The problem with exceptions is that they lose important context information when they are thrown.
+Also it separates "normal failure" from "exceptional failure" (Map get() example)

+- Exercise: show that GenericResult.scala works with ShowResult.scala
+- Exercise: Modify Above solution to work with `Int` instead of `String`
+- Exercise: Show that `Either` works with ShowResult.scala
+- Exercise: modify ShowResult.scala to work with `Option`
+- Exercise: Modify GenericResult.scala to create GenericOption.scala, implementing your on version of `Option`